Education Savings Accounts (ESAs) in header of articles

 Under age 30 or a special-needs beneficiary at the time of the change

-You can change the ESA beneficiary by 1 of these means:
+You can change the ESA beneficiary by one of these means:

 Having the trustee change the name on the account, if permitted under the plan rules